parrisma/rfq-rag/docs/main/index.md

 A big part of RAG is being able to find examples to add to the prompt that are similar in *meaning*, in our case similar quotes.

-Imagine you want to find wise quotes that are similar in meaning to a specific one, not just ones that use the same words.
-Regular text search is like looking for an exact word match, missing the underlying message.

 To solve this, we use embeddings and vector databases.
-Embeddings turns quotes into sets of numbers that capture their meaning.
+Embeddings turn quotes into sets of numbers that capture their meaning.
 Think of it as creating a map where quotes with similar meanings are placed closer together.

 Vector databases store these number-maps along with the original quotes.
 So when you ask for quotes with similar meaning, the database finds the number-maps that are closest to your example, and then gives you the corresponding quotes.